Mental Health Facilities Staunton, VA

 Augusta Health Crossroads Mental Health Unit - 6.1 miles from Staunton, VA

 Augusta Health Crossroads Mental Health Unit is one of mental health facilities in Fishersville, Virginia, located at 78 Medical Center Drive, 22939 zip code.
 Augusta Health Crossroads Mental Health Unit provides hospital inpatient treatment.
-Augusta Health Crossroads Mental Health Unit provides cognitive behavioral therapy, group therapy and psychotropic medication to seniors 65 or older, adults and young adults.
+Augusta Health Crossroads Mental Health Unit provides psychotropic medication, couples/family therapy and cognitive behavioral therapy to seniors 65 or older, adults and young adults.
 Augusta Health Crossroads Mental Health Unit also supports seniors or older adults.
 Additional services provided at Augusta Health Crossroads Mental Health Unit include case management.

 Health Connect America - 19.8 miles from Staunton, VA

 Health Connect America is a mental health clinic in Harrisonburg, VA, located at 39 Southgate Court, Unit 102, 22801 zip code area.
-Health Connect America provides telemedicine/telehealth and outpatient treatment.
-Health Connect America offers integrated dual diagnosis disorder treatment, group therapy and psychotropic medication to children / adolescents, young adults and seniors 65 or older.
-Additional services offered at Health Connect America include illness management and recovery, suicide prevention services and family psychoeducation.
+Health Connect America provides outpatient treatment and telemedicine/telehealth.
+Health Connect America offers individual psychotherapy, couples/family therapy and activity therapy to adults, young adults and children / adolescents.
+Additional services offered at Health Connect America include chronic disease/illness management, therapeutic foster care and suicide prevention services.

 Harrisonburg/rockingham Community Services Board - 23.9 miles from Staunton, VA

 Harrisonburg/rockingham Community Services Board is a mental health treatment clinic in Harrisonburg, Virginia, located at 1241 North Main Street, in the 22802 zip code.
 Harrisonburg/rockingham Community Services Board provides outpatient treatment.
-Harrisonburg/rockingham Community Services Board provides couples/family therapy, trauma therapy and psychotropic medication to young adults, seniors 65 or older and adults.
-Harrisonburg/rockingham Community Services Board also supports people with serious mental illness, people with trauma and people requiring dual diagnosis treatment.
-Additional services provided by Harrisonburg/rockingham Community Services Board consist of court-ordered outpatient treatment, case management and suicide prevention services.
+Harrisonburg/rockingham Community Services Board provides couples/family therapy, integrated dual diagnosis disorder treatment and group therapy to seniors 65 or older, young adults and adults.
+Harrisonburg/rockingham Community Services Board also supports people with trauma, people with serious mental illness and people requiring dual diagnosis treatment.
+Additional services provided by Harrisonburg/rockingham Community Services Board consist of suicide prevention services, case management and court-ordered outpatient treatment.

 Harrisonburg/rockingham Community Services Board/arbor House - 24.0 miles from Staunton, VA

 Harrisonburg/rockingham Community Services Board/arbor House is a mental health facility in Harrisonburg, VA, located at 1353 North Main Street, 22802 zip code area.
 Harrisonburg/rockingham Community Services Board/arbor House provides residential treatment.
-Harrisonburg/rockingham Community Services Board/arbor House provides psychotropic medication, group therapy and dialectical behavior therapy to seniors 65 or older, young adults and adults.
-Additional services offered by Harrisonburg/rockingham Community Services Board/arbor House consist of mentoring/peer support/consumer-run services, family psychoeducation and case management.
+Harrisonburg/rockingham Community Services Board/arbor House provides psychotropic medication, cognitive behavioral therapy and activity therapy to young adults, seniors 65 or older and adults.
+Additional services offered by Harrisonburg/rockingham Community Services Board/arbor House consist of integrated primary care services, family psychoeducation and diet and exercise counseling.

 Mental Wellness Now - 24.0 miles from Staunton, VA

 Mental Wellness Now is a mental health treatment center in Harrisonburg, Virginia, located at 1363 North Main Street, part of the 22802 zip code.
-Mental Wellness Now provides outpatient treatment and telemedicine/telehealth.
-Mental Wellness Now also offers trauma therapy, couples/family therapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
-Mental Wellness Now supports LGBT, seniors or older adults and transitional age young adults.
-Mental Wellness Now also provides court-ordered outpatient treatment, intensive case management and family psychoeducation.
+Mental Wellness Now provides telemedicine/telehealth and outpatient treatment.
+Mental Wellness Now also offers behavior modification, trauma therapy and integrated dual diagnosis disorder treatment to children / adolescents, seniors 65 or older and young adults.
+Mental Wellness Now supports veterans, transitional age young adults and LGBT.
+Mental Wellness Now also provides court-ordered outpatient treatment, psychosocial rehabilitation services and vocational rehabilitation services.

 Region Ten Community Services Board Nelson County Office - 29.3 miles from Staunton, VA

 Region Ten Community Services Board Nelson County Office is a mental health clinic in Lovingston, VA, located at 71 Tanbark Plaza, in the 22949 zip code.
-Region Ten Community Services Board Nelson County Office provides outpatient treatment, telemedicine/telehealth and partial hospitalization/day treatment.
-Region Ten Community Services Board Nelson County Office offers group therapy, individual psychotherapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
+Region Ten Community Services Board Nelson County Office provides partial hospitalization/day treatment, outpatient treatment and telemedicine/telehealth.
+Region Ten Community Services Board Nelson County Office offers psychotropic medication, dialectical behavior therapy and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
 Region Ten Community Services Board Nelson County Office also supports children/adolescents with serious emotional disturbance and people with serious mental illness.
-More services at Region Ten Community Services Board Nelson County Office include case management, court-ordered outpatient treatment and intensive case management.
+More services at Region Ten Community Services Board Nelson County Office include intensive case management, court-ordered outpatient treatment and case management.

 Uva Child/adolescent Psychiatry Clinic Department Of Psychiatric Medicine - 30.7 miles from Staunton, VA

 Uva Child/adolescent Psychiatry Clinic Department Of Psychiatric Medicine is a mental health center in Charlottesville, Virginia, located at 310 Old Ivy Way, Suite 104, 22903 zip code.
 Uva Child/adolescent Psychiatry Clinic Department Of Psychiatric Medicine provides outpatient treatment.
-Uva Child/adolescent Psychiatry Clinic Department Of Psychiatric Medicine offers psychotropic medication, individual psychotherapy and group therapy to children / adolescents.
+Uva Child/adolescent Psychiatry Clinic Department Of Psychiatric Medicine offers psychotropic medication, group therapy and individual psychotherapy to children / adolescents.
 Uva Child/adolescent Psychiatry Clinic Department Of Psychiatric Medicine also supports children/adolescents with serious emotional disturbance.

 Rockbridge Area Community Services Board - 31.3 miles from Staunton, VA

 Rockbridge Area Community Services Board is a mental health treatment center in Lexington, VA, located at 241 Greenhouse Road, 24450 zip code area.
-Rockbridge Area Community Services Board provides telemedicine/telehealth and outpatient treatment.
-Rockbridge Area Community Services Board offers psychotropic medication, integrated dual diagnosis disorder treatment and individual psychotherapy to adults, children / adolescents and young adults.
-Rockbridge Area Community Services Board also supports people with serious mental illness, people with trauma and children/adolescents with serious emotional disturbance.
-Additional services at Rockbridge Area Community Services Board consist of mentoring/peer support/consumer-run services, integrated primary care services and case management.
+Rockbridge Area Community Services Board provides outpatient treatment and telemedicine/telehealth.
+Rockbridge Area Community Services Board offers behavior modification, psychotropic medication and individual psychotherapy to adults, children / adolescents and seniors 65 or older.
+Rockbridge Area Community Services Board also supports people with trauma, people with serious mental illness and children/adolescents with serious emotional disturbance.
+Additional services at Rockbridge Area Community Services Board consist of suicide prevention services, integrated primary care services and housing services.

 Region Ten Community Services Board Wellness Recovery Center - 31.3 miles from Staunton, VA

 Region Ten Community Services Board Wellness Recovery Center is a mental health clinic in Charlottesville, Virginia, located at 504 Old Lynchburg Road, 22903.
 Region Ten Community Services Board Wellness Recovery Center offers residential treatment.
-Region Ten Community Services Board Wellness Recovery Center provides cognitive behavioral therapy, group therapy and trauma therapy to seniors 65 or older, adults and young adults.
+Region Ten Community Services Board Wellness Recovery Center provides cognitive behavioral therapy, dialectical behavior therapy and psychotropic medication to seniors 65 or older, adults and young adults.
 Some other services provided by Region Ten Community Services Board Wellness Recovery Center include education services and suicide prevention services.

 Region Ten Community Services Board Children And Family Services - 31.4 miles from Staunton, VA

 Region Ten Community Services Board Children And Family Services is a mental health facility in Charlottesville, VA, located at 500 Old Lynchburg Road, in the 22903 zip code.
-Region Ten Community Services Board Children And Family Services provides telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
-Region Ten Community Services Board Children And Family Services provides couples/family therapy, psychotropic medication and individual psychotherapy to children / adolescents.
+Region Ten Community Services Board Children And Family Services provides telemedicine/telehealth, partial hospitalization/day treatment and outpatient treatment.
+Region Ten Community Services Board Children And Family Services provides individual psychotherapy, trauma therapy and psychotropic medication to children / adolescents.
 Region Ten Community Services Board Children And Family Services also supports children/adolescents with serious emotional disturbance.
-Some other services available at Region Ten Community Services Board Children And Family Services include court-ordered outpatient treatment, case management and intensive case management.
+Some other services available at Region Ten Community Services Board Children And Family Services include intensive case management, case management and family psychoeducation.

 Uva Health Systems Department Of Psychiatric Medicine - 31.7 miles from Staunton, VA

 Uva Health Systems Department Of Psychiatric Medicine is one of mental health facilities in Charlottesville, Virginia, located at 101 Hospital Drive, 22908 zip code.
-Uva Health Systems Department Of Psychiatric Medicine provides outpatient treatment and telemedicine/telehealth.
-Uva Health Systems Department Of Psychiatric Medicine provides cognitive behavioral therapy, behavior modification and trauma therapy to seniors 65 or older, adults and young adults.
+Uva Health Systems Department Of Psychiatric Medicine provides telemedicine/telehealth and outpatient treatment.
+Uva Health Systems Department Of Psychiatric Medicine provides cognitive behavioral therapy, trauma therapy and dialectical behavior therapy to seniors 65 or older, young adults and adults.
 Uva Health Systems Department Of Psychiatric Medicine also supports people with serious mental illness.
-Additional services provided at Uva Health Systems Department Of Psychiatric Medicine include integrated primary care services, suicide prevention services and case management.
+Additional services provided at Uva Health Systems Department Of Psychiatric Medicine include case management, integrated primary care services and family psychoeducation.

 University Of Virginia Medical Center - 32.0 miles from Staunton, VA

 University Of Virginia Medical Center is a mental health clinic in Charlottesville, VA, located at 1215 Lee Street, 22908 zip code area.
 University Of Virginia Medical Center provides hospital inpatient treatment.
-University Of Virginia Medical Center offers activity therapy, group therapy and psychotropic medication to adults, young adults and seniors 65 or older.
-Additional services offered at University Of Virginia Medical Center include diet and exercise counseling, mentoring/peer support/consumer-run services and suicide prevention services.
+University Of Virginia Medical Center offers couples/family therapy, group therapy and electroconvulsive therapy to seniors 65 or older, adults and young adults.
+Additional services offered at University Of Virginia Medical Center include family psychoeducation, mentoring/peer support/consumer-run services and psychosocial rehabilitation services.

 Frequently Asked Questions About Mental Health Treatment in Staunton, VA